 Hotel JL No. 76 – Stylish boutique hotel a stone’s throw from Amsterdam’s top art museums.

 Spread across two stately 18th-century buildings, Hotel JL No. 76 is thoroughly contemporary on the inside.
-Expect colorful wallpaper, bold Dutch contemporary art, and plenty of mod cons in the rooms, from Nespresso machines and iPod docks to free use of iPads.
+Expect colorful wallpaper, bold Dutch contemporary art, and plenty of mod cons in the rooms, from Nespresso machines to free use of iPads.
 Besides Coco-Mat beds, all rooms come equipped with rain showers in the spacious bathrooms.
 Service is helpful and well-informed, and while onsite dining may be limited, there are numerous dining options right on the doorstep, as are Amsterdam’s three main art museums.

 Hotel JL No. 76 – Location